How to Apply

 - Have legal custody of a child (younger than age 18) and be solely responsible for his/her care

-- Have low household income, at or near 100% of poverty
+- Have low household income, at or near 100% of Federal Poverty Guidelines.

 - Currently pursuing a career-oriented course of study, full- or part-time, during the semester for which this scholarship will be used, at a school that is an accredited, public or private, non-profit post-secondary institution.
 Your chosen program must be one that will allow you to earn a living wage and provide a better standard of living for your family.

 - Must have and maintain a minimum cumulative 2.5 GPA (on a 4.0 scale)